What qualities do good sales recruits have and how their skills are transferable across industries?

 With these six core transferable skills highlighted on your resume, you’ll be well on your way to securing a new job in virtually any industry.

-For more information on how you can secure your next Sales or Business Development role please contact Stephen Key or call (02) 9236 9065.
+For more information on how you can secure your next Sales or Business Development role please fill in the form below.